Mexican Street Corn Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-We love summer salads and this street corn salad is a new favorite!
-If you love Mexican corn on the cob you are going to love the salad version!
+We love summer salads and this street corn salad is a family favorite!
+If you love Mexican corn on the cob you are going to go crazy for this salad version.
+Charred corn offers so much flavor to this street corn salad recipe that is only made even better with the addition of onion, avocado and crumbled Cotija cheese.

-It’s a salad version of Elotes a type of grilled corn on the cob that is popular street food in Mexico.
-What I love about the salad version is that it’s easier to eat and you can serve it as a side salad or as a dip with tortilla chips.
+- Mexican street corn salad is easier to eat than Elotes and you can serve it as a side salad or as a dip with tortilla chips.

 - Sweet corn – Fresh corn is what makes this salad so good!
-So, buy fresh corn on the cob and remove the husks and silk.
+Buy fresh corn on the cob and remove the husks and silk.
+If you can buy it in season, even better!
+If you are unable to find corn on the cob, you can use frozen corn in it’s place.

-- Jalapeno pepper – Remove the seeds and membranes and dice them up for the salad.
-They add a nice kick of heat!
+- Jalapeño pepper – Remove the seeds and membranes and dice them up for the salad.
+They add a nice kick of heat to this dish.
+If you prefer not to use a jalapeño, we recommend a diced poblano or a sweet bell pepper – red, yellow or orange.
+Do not add green bell pepper because will be too bitter.

-- Avocado – I recommend a slightly firm avocado so it doesn’t get mushed into the salad when it’s stirred.
+- Avocado – We recommend a slightly firm avocado so it doesn’t get mushed into the salad when it’s stirred.

-- Chopped cilantro – if you don’t like cilantro, you can use the same amount of fresh parsley.
+- Chopped cilantro – If you don’t like cilantro, you can use the same amount of fresh parsley in it’s place.

 - Cotija cheese – This is a Mexican crumbling cheese that has a salty flavor.
 If you can’t find it, you can use feta cheese which is similar.